USS Miami (CL-89): Volcano and Ryukyu Islands campaign

 On 10 February, Miami and the rest of the fleet sortied to begin its next major operation, beginning with supporting attacks for the invasion of Iwo Jima.
 By this time, the fleet had passed back to 5th Fleet command, and Miami had been transferred to TG 58.1.
 The fleet began air strikes on Tokyo on the night of 15 February, which continued over the following two days.
 On 18 February, the fleet sailed south to attack Japanese positions on Chichijima, followed by strikes on Okinawa from 20 to 22 February, by which time American forces had begun the invasion of Iwo Jima.
 Later that month, Miami was detached to form Task Unit 58.1.22 along with her sister ships Vicksburg and Vincennes, the cruiser San Diego, and fifteen destroyers.
-The unit carried out a rail on the island of Okidaitōjima on 2 March.
+The unit carried out a raid on the island of Okidaitōjima on 2 March.
 Three days later, she returned to Ulithi to replenish fuel and munitions.
 She got underway again on 14 March and rejoined the Fast Carrier Task Force, which raided Japanese installations on Okinawa and the main island of Kyushu between 18 and 31 March.
 During this period, Miami helped to defend the fleet against heavy Japanese air attacks.
 Still part of TG 58.1, she escorted the carriers Hornet, Bennington, and Belleau Wood as they directly supported American forces during the battle of Okinawa beginning on 1 April.
 These operations continued through 11 April.

 The next day, Miami took part in searches for American pilots who had been shot down during the fighting around Okinawa; that afternoon, Kingfishers from Miami recovered one man from the water and a further two from Amami Ōshima.
 On 14 April, Miami's anti-aircraft gunners claimed several Japanese planes shot down during a particularly heavy attack.
 TF 58 began attacks on Amami Ōshima, Tokuno Shima, and Kikaijima from 20 to 30 April.
 Miami returned to Ulithi later that day, remaining there for repairs and replenishment for more than a week.
 On 10 May, Miami departed for Pearl Harbor, sailing independently and arriving seven days later.
 There, she embarked passengers bound for the West Coast of the United States, and carried them to San Pedro, California.
 She reached the port on 24 May, unloaded ammunition, and then entered the dry dock the following day for an overhaul.
 The work lasted more than a month, and the ship re-entered the water on 7 July.
 She conducted limited trials on 14 July and was thoroughly inspected between 1 and 11 August.
 She departed for Pearl Harbor on 20 August, arriving four days later; by that time, Japan had announced it would surrender, ending the war.
 Miami left for Guam on 30 August, and while en route on 2 September, the formal surrender took place aboard the battleship Missouri.
 For her service during the conflict, Miami was awarded six battle stars.